Ironhorse Roman, the "Chief"

 In May 2000, the Chief was inducted into the Texas Martial Arts Hall of Fame for his achievement in the martial arts.
 In August 2003, the prestigious International Martial Arts Head Founders and Grandmasters Council awarded the Chief with the rank of Soke/Grandmaster, 10th degree.
 The certificate is signed by the council's Soke Dr. Dan Netherland, and nine other renowned Grandmasters.

 Black Belt Magazine Dec 2004 issue showcased and acknowledge Chief and his Red Warrior/Ironhorse system in a 6 page article.
 It's the first time that a premiere magazine acknowledge that Americans Indians had a system of their own.

 The Chief has worked on the hit television series “Walker, Texas Ranger”.
 He is a songwriter (Tall Bear) and new author.
 His first book "The Apprentice Warrior" is about practical self-defense for the beginner.
-His latest novel "The Invisible Tribe" is due out Summer 2012.
-He is currently authoring a suspense novel "Iron Horse" about the discrepancy and injustices within all the Indian Tribes that have casinos.
-Today, the Chief splits his time living in Southern California and Dallas, TX, He offers personal instruction in American Kenpo (Ed Parker System) and Iron
+His latest novel "The Invisible Tribe" is now available.
+He has just finished the sequel, a suspense novel "Iron Horse, the Medicine Man" about the discrepancy and injustices within all the Indian Tribes that have casinos.
+Today, the Chief splits his time living in Southern California and Dallas, TX, He offers personal instruction in American Kenpo (Ed Parker System) and Ironhorse ~ the Red Warrior.